-Hawaii Grown Fruit of the Month for May – Ice Cream Bean
+Hawaii Grown Fruit of the Month – Ice Cream Bean

 Welcome to the “Hawaii Grown Fruit of the Month ” blog series.
 This month we are featuring the Ice Cream Bean!
 If you are not already familiar with it, soon you will be able to identify it, know how to locate some and know what to do with it once you have it.
 If you missed papaya being featured last month and would like to get caught up, click here for Papaya!